 A study revealed that out of 47 patients with non-migraine type headaches, every one of them experienced a 75% decrease in symptoms following three to four months of upper cervical chiropractic care.
 The results were noticed after only two weeks of visits that involved only one adjustment.

-The method that we use is a gentle and pain-free way that helps the bones of the neck to return to their correct position.
+The method that we use in our chiropractic therapy Escondido office is a gentle and pain-free way that helps the bones of the neck to return to their correct position.
 This means that we do not pop or crack the spine by using force.
 This method also allows for a more natural process to take place, resulting in longer-lasting adjustments, more time for the body to begin its natural healing process, and a higher likelihood of positive results.
 Our patients experience similar results to those mentioned in the study above.